eldher/datasciencecoursera/README.md

 # Getting and Cleaning Data Course Project

-In this project, we will obtain, clean, merge and summarize data.
-The original dataset, and detailed description is available at [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-I'll try to keep things as simple as possible, following instructions given:
+This project is about how I obtained, cleaned, mergeed and summarized the [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+A detailed problem description is available at UCI site.
+I'll try to keep things as simple as possible, following instructions from the project statement, we need a R script that:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.